Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Abstract

 \section{Abstract}

-Let $X$ be a compact strictly pseudoconvex embeddable CR manifold and let $T_P$ be the Toeplitz operator on $X$ associated with some first order pseudodifferential operator $P$.
-We consider $\chi_k(T_P)$ the functional calculus of $T_P$ by any rescaled cut-off function $\chi$ with compact support in the positive real line.
-In this work, we show that $\chi_k(T_P)$ admits a full asymptotic expansion as $k\to+\infty$.
-As applications, we obtain several CR analogous of results concerning high power of line bundles in complex geometry but without any group action assumptions on the CR manifold.
-In particular, we establish a Kodaira type embedding theorem , Tian's convergence theorem and a perturbed spherical embedding theorem for strictly pseudoconvex CR manifolds.
+Let $X$ be a compact strictly pseudoconvex embeddable CR manifold and let $T_P$ be the Toeplitz operator on $X$ associated with a first order pseudodifferential operator $P$.
+We consider the operator $\chi_k(T_P)$ defined by functional calculus of $T_P$, where $\chi$ is a smooth function with compact support in the positive real line and $\chi_k(\lambda):=\chi(k^{-1}\lambda)$.
+We show that $\chi_k(T_P)$ admits a full asymptotic expansion as $k\to+\infty$.
+As applications, we obtain several CR analogues of results concerning the high powers of line bundles in complex geometry.
+In particular, we establish a Kodaira type embedding theorem, Tian's convergence theorem and an embedding theorem of strictly pseudoconvex CR manifolds into perturbed spheres.